smatechnologies/opcon-docker/README.md

 SMA Technologies assumes no liability for damage caused by the usage of any of the files offered here via this Github repository.

 # Prerequisites
-Docker Engine 18.06.0+ installed since our Docker Compose file format is v3.7.
+- Docker Engine 18.06.0+
+- Docker Compose 1.22+ (Compose File Format 3.7)

-# Instructions
+# Docker-Compose Instructions
-Grab the **docker-compose.yml** file, define your environment variables via the **.env** file and then run the following command to start MS SQL and OpCon Server containers.
+Grab the **[docker-compose.yml](docker-compose.yml)** file, define your environment variables via the **.env** file and then run the following command to start MS SQL and OpCon Server containers.
 ```
 docker-compose up
 ```